inspiredminds/contao-file-usage/README.md

 You might want or need to implement a new result container using the `ResultInterface` for your purposes (e.g. if your provider looks in the contents of files, rather than the database for example, which this extension currently does not do by default).

+## File Replacements

+This extension also replaces Contao's `fileTree` widget with its own implementation, showing an additional button with which you can replace the file references found for this file with a new reference.